Bruno-366/quick-wisdom/index.md

 - a man is known by the company he keeps
 - opposites attract
 - a leopard cannot change its spots
+- a stopped clock is right twice a day

 ### Teamwork
 - a problem shared is a problem halved